Unboxed-Software/solana-course/content/rust-macros.md

 ## Rust concepts

+Before we dig into macros, specifically, let's talk about some of the important terminology, concepts, and tools we'll be using throughout the lesson.

 ### Token

-In the context of Rust programming, a [token](https://doc.rust-lang.org/reference/tokens.html) is a basic element of the language syntax, such as a keyword, an identifier, a punctuation character, or a literal value.
-Tokens are the smallest units of source code that are recognized by the Rust compiler, and they are used to build up more complex expressions and statements in a program.
+In the context of Rust programming, a [token](https://doc.rust-lang.org/reference/tokens.html) is a basic element of the language syntax like an identifier or literal value.
+Tokens represent the smallest unit of source code that are recognized by the Rust compiler, and they are used to build up more complex expressions and statements in a program.

 Examples of Rust tokens include:

--   [Keywords](https://doc.rust-lang.org/reference/keywords.html), such as `fn`, `let`, and `match`, which are reserved words in the Rust language that have special meanings.
+-   [Keywords](https://doc.rust-lang.org/reference/keywords.html), such as `fn`, `let`, and `match`, are reserved words in the Rust language that have special meanings.
--   [Identifiers](https://doc.rust-lang.org/reference/identifiers.html), such as variable and function names, which are used to refer to values and functions in a Rust program.
+-   [Identifiers](https://doc.rust-lang.org/reference/identifiers.html), such as variable and function names, are used to refer to values and functions.
--   [Punctuation](https://doc.rust-lang.org/reference/tokens.html#punctuation) marks, such as `{`, `}`, and `;`, which are used to structure and delimit blocks of code in Rust.
+-   [Punctuation](https://doc.rust-lang.org/reference/tokens.html#punctuation) marks, such as `{`, `}`, and `;`, are used to structure and delimit blocks of code.
--   [Literals](https://doc.rust-lang.org/reference/tokens.html#literals), such as numbers and strings, which represent constant values in a Rust program.
+-   [Literals](https://doc.rust-lang.org/reference/tokens.html#literals), such as numbers and strings, represent constant values in a Rust program.

 You can read more about Rust tokens [here](https://doc.rust-lang.org/reference/tokens.html).

 ### Item

 Items are named, self-contained pieces of code in Rust.
-They provide a way to group related code together and give it a name.
+They provide a way to group related code together and give it a name by which the group can be referenced.
 This allows you to reuse and organize your code in a modular way.

-There are several different kinds of items, including:
+There are several different kinds of items, such as:

 -   Functions
 -   Structs